sethforprivacy/sethforprivacy.com/content/about.md

 [Keybase](https://keybase.io/) is another end-to-end encrypted messaging platform that is more fully featured than Signal while also boasting slightly better privacy and many more ways to engage other communities.

+### Standard Notes

+[Standard Notes](https://standardnotes.org/) is a great encrypted notes app available across platforms that also accepts Monero for subscriptions.
+Extensions add a lot of power features including encrypted attachment uploads to your own WebDav server, like Nextcloud.

+### Nextcloud

+[Nextcloud](https://nextcloud.com/athome/) is my personal cloud service of choice, and provides an easy to setup and use home cloud platform for storing files, photos, and much more with the plethora of community apps available.

 ## Donations

 If you've enjoyed my blog and would like to give me a little more time to dedicate to it, I'll happily take any Moneroj you'd like to throw my way: